 Over-production of sebum draws another actor onto the acne stage—the microbe Propionibacterium acnes.
-P. acnes lives in the sebaceous glands and hydrolyses sebum into free fatty acids and propionic acid (hence its name), thus assisting greatly in maintaining proper skin barrier function.
-A commensal microbe that inhabits all skin, healthy and acneic alike, it only starts to become problematic when pores become clogged with excess sebum and dead skin cells.
-To add more complexity to the picture, new research reveals that there are some strains of P. acnes found in acneic skin not found in healthy skin, leading scientists to believe that not all species of P. acnes create acne, just some strains.
+P. acnes lives in the sebaceous glands and hydrolyses sebum into free fatty acids and propionic acid (hence its name), thus greatly assisting in maintaining proper skin barrier function.
+A commensal microbe that inhabits all skin, healthy and acneic, alike, it only starts to become problematic when pores become clogged with excess sebum and dead skin cells.
+To add more complexity to the picture, new research reveals that there are some strains of P. acnes found in acneic skin that are not found in healthy skin, leading scientists to believe that not all species of P. acnescreate acne—just some strains.

-Today’s focus is benzoyl peroxide—the number-one bully of our microbe friends.
+Benzoyl Peroxide is the number-one bully of our microbe friends

 Benzoyl peroxide (BP) is a powerful antimicrobial that is banned in the European Union in all over-the-counter skin care products.
 While BP is still approved for use in the U.S., the FDA has issued warnings about it: “The use of certain acne products containing the active ingredients benzoyl peroxide or salicylic acid can cause rare but serious and potentially life-threatening allergic reactions or severe irritation.”